CNuge/RedfishAmpliconPipe/README.md

 # RedfishAmpliconPipe
 A snakemake pipeline for processing and snp calling of amplicon data for redfish species identification.

-Please note this is a work in progress, documentation will be updated with time.

 ## Setup / Installation

 The easiest way to set up the snakemake environment is with conda.
 The commands below should help you get started, but exact setup may vary depending on your environment.